Row bounds needed to justifiably express flagged Schur functions with Gessel-Viennot determinants: Equivalence and efficiency

-In \cite{PW} we defined the parabolic Catalan number $C_n^\lambda$ to be the number of ``$\lambda$-312-avoiding permutations''.
-There in Theorem 18.1(ii) we noted that this is also the number of gapless $\lambda$-tuples.
-Given this, the following result is a consequence of the two propositions in this section.
-It was previewed as Part (xi) of Theorem 18.1 of that paper:
+In the first paper \cite{PW2} of this series we defined the parabolic Catalan number $C_n^\lambda$ to be the number of ``$\lambda$-312-avoiding permutations''.
+There in Theorem 9.1(iii) we noted that this is also the number of gapless $\lambda$-tuples.
+Given this, the following result is a consequence of Propositions \ref{newinterval} and \ref{prop826.9}.
+It was previewed as Part (vi) of Theorem 13.1 of \cite{PW3}:

-\begin{cor} The number of valid upper $\lambda$-tuple inputs to the Gessel-Viennot determinant expression for flagged Schur polynomials on the shape $\lambda$ that attain maximum efficiency is $C_n^\lambda$. \end{cor}
+\begin{cor} The number of valid upper $\lambda$-tuple inputs to the G-V determinant expression for flag Schur polynomials on the shape $\lambda$ that attain maximum efficiency is $C_n^\lambda$. \end{cor}

-For a sequence of examples, let $m \geq 1$.
-Suppose $\lambda$ is a partition whose shape's set of column lengths that are less than $2m$ is $R_\lambda = \{ 2, 4, ... , 2m-2 \}$.
-Then the number of maximum efficiency inputs here is given by the member of the sequences A220097 of the OEIS \cite{Slo} that is indexed by $m$.
+For a sequence of examples, let $m \geq 1$ and set $n := 2m$.
+Suppose $\lambda$ is a partition whose shape's set of column lengths is $R_\lambda = \{ 2, 4, ... , 2m-2 \}$.
+Then the number of maximum efficiency inputs here is given by the member of Sequence A220097 of the OEIS \cite{Slo} that is indexed by $m$.